Katario/RPG-Web-App/README.md

 ## Most useful Commands:
-- `make connect`: Down the container, then build it, create it and open a bash in the php container.
+- `make start`: Down the container, then build it, create it.
 - `make watch`: Down the container, then build it, create it and open a bash in the php container.
 Then, start tailwind with watch option.
 - `make stop`: Down the container
 - `make test`: Start the unit tests